-mercure should run on a wide range of different hardware configurations.
-Since the routing process is largely I/O bound, it is recommended to use SSD drives and optical network cards when choosing server specifications.
+mercure runs on a wide range of different hardware configurations.
+Since the routing process is largely I/O bound, it is recommended to use SSD drives for the storage folders and optical network cards when choosing server specifications.
 However, this is just a recommendation and not required. mercure also runs on virtual servers with small foot print.
 However, it is required to provide sufficient disk space (ideally 500+ GB), so that mercure can buffer incoming images and keep discarded images for the desired retention period.

 If mercure receives images and no routing rule does apply, the images will not be deleted but instead kept in the “discard” folder for a retention period.
 This enables resending the images to the router again if a routing rule had not been properly configured (otherwise, the images would be lost).
 The retention period for which the files will be kept in the discard folder can be configured in the configuration files mercure.json.

-If you should run into a situation where the default mercure setup is not able to handle the load of incoming DICOM series, then you can scale up the instances of the router and dispatcher module.
+If you should run into a situation where a default mercure setup is not able to handle the load of incoming DICOM series, then you can scale up the instances of the router, processing, and dispatcher modules.
 By default, only one instance of each module is used (i.e., in the case of the dispatcher, only one series per time is sent outwards).

 No, at this time, mercure is neither FDA-approved nor does it have a CE label.
 However, it uses the Offis DICOM toolkit (DCMTK) for the underlying DICOM communication, which is well-established and used in numerous research and commercial products.

 Yes, commercial use of mercure is generally possible, but it must adhere to the policies defined by the GNU GPLv3 open-source license.
 Click here to learn more about the permissions, conditions, and limitations of the license.